Why do some people see an increase in LDL on the Bulletproof diet?

 Let’s dig in to find out more.

-For the better part of half a century a high dietary intake of saturated fat and cholesterol was identified as the major cause of heart disease, and a low saturated fat/cholesterol diet was promoted in the west as a result.
+For the better part of half a century a high dietary intake of cholesterol was identified as the major cause of heart disease, and a low saturated fat/cholesterol diet was promoted in the west as a result.

 Numerous studies have since identified weaknesses with this hypothesis, and as a result, in 2015 the USDA Dietary Guidelines Advisory Committee reversed the long-standing recommendation that people limit dietary cholesterol intake.
 1